arambazamba/ng-adv/labs/lab-02/readme.md

     ];
     ```

-- Add an `app.config.ts` to provide the app configuration like providers, ...
+- Add an `app/app.config.ts` to provide the app configuration like providers, ...

     ```typescript
     export const appConfig: ApplicationConfig = {